 So, It is never ever good?

 Hmmm…..There might be very specific set of conditions that might be unique to a website where it might make sense to do it.
-It is still not good to code it as inline css, in might opinion.
+It is still not good to code it as inline css, in my humble opinion.
 Do not use tag level style attributes at all.
 Tag level CSS is pretty hard to track down especially if it is buried deep in the code.
 I am talking more about adding rules using style tags with in every page….which is also considered inline css.

 You should use some kind of webpage generation script or template to insert the rules from an external file as inline CSS.